PMT13/culina-app/README.md

 ## Testing Notes

-**Is there anything special we need to know in order to effectively test your app? (optional):**

-* Our amount of free api requests is limited (we have used around 25 out of 100 free requests) so please take that into consideration when testing our online recipe importation.
+* Amount of free api requests is limited (we have used around 25 out of 100 free requests)

 * Capturing an image on an IPhone only works on Safari.